ESPToolKit/esp-date/README.md

 - **Sunrise / sunset**: compute daily sun times from lat/lon using numeric offsets or POSIX TZ strings (auto-DST aware).
 - **DST detection**: `isDstActive` reports whether daylight saving time applies using the stored TZ, an explicit POSIX TZ string, or the current system TZ.
 - **Moon phase**: `moonPhase` returns the current lunar phase angle and illumination fraction for any moment.
-- **Optional NTP bootstrap**: when both `timeZone` and `ntpServer` are provided in `ESPDateConfig`, the constructor calls `configTzTime` to set TZ and start SNTP.
+- **Optional NTP bootstrap**: call `init` with `ESPDateConfig` containing both `timeZone` and `ntpServer` to set TZ and start SNTP after Arduino/WiFi is ready.
 - **Friendly month names**: `monthName(int|DateTime)` returns `"January"` … `"December"` for quick labels.
 - **Class-based API**: everything hangs off a single `ESPDate` instance; no global namespace clutter.
 - **Lightweight & portable**: C++17, header-first public API; relies only on standard C time functions and the system clock (`time()`).

 ESPDate does not configure SNTP by default.
-If you pass both a POSIX TZ string and an `ntpServer` in the optional constructor config, ESPDate will call `configTzTime` to set the TZ and start SNTP for you; otherwise you remain in control of time-zone setup and system clock sync.
+Call `init` with a POSIX TZ string plus an `ntpServer` to have ESPDate call `configTzTime` for you—do this after the Arduino runtime and WiFi are up to avoid early watchdog resets.
+Otherwise you remain in control of time-zone setup and system clock sync.

 ## Getting Started
 Install one of two ways: